-Fuller Lake Arena was the former home of the Fuller Lake Flyers of the South Vancouver Island Junior Hockey League, (now known as the Vancouver Island Junior Hockey League) from the 1970 to 1980.
-Len Meyer of the Flyers still holds the VIJHL single season scoring record with 144 points in 1978-79.
+Fuller Lake Arena was the home of the Fuller Lake Flyers of the South Vancouver Island Junior Hockey League, (now known as the Vancouver Island Junior Hockey League) from the 1970s to 1980s.
+Len Meyer of the Flyers still holds the VIJHL single-season scoring record with 144 points in 1978-79.

 Fuller Lake Alumni

 Doug Bodger - Grew up playing minor hockey at Fuller Lake before joining Kamloops of the Western Hockey League in 1982.
-The Pittsburgh Penguins selected Bodger in the first round, 9th overall, in the 1984 NHL entry draft (Mario Lemieux was the Penguins first overall draft choice in 1984).
+The Pittsburgh Penguins selected Bodger in the first round, 9th overall in the 1984 NHL entry draft (Mario Lemieux was Pittsburgh's first overall draft choice in 1984).
 Bodger played 1071 games over 16 seasons and retired in 1999.
-His 528 career NHL points is the most by a BC born defenseman.
+His 528 career NHL points are the most by a BC born defenseman.
 In 2006, Bodger was inducted into the BC Sports Hall of Fame and is currently the assistant coach of the Victoria Royals of the Western Hockey League.

-Robin Bawa - In 1989-90, Bawa made his NHL debut with the Washington Capitals and become the first player of South Asian descent to play in the National Hockey League.
+Robin Bawa - In 1989-90, Bawa made his debut with the Washington Capitals and became the first player of South Asian descent to appear in an NHL game.
 Born and raised in Duncan, he played five years in the Western Hockey League for Kamloops and New Westminster from 1982-1987 before signing as a free agent with the Capitals.
 Bawa retired in 1999 and was inducted into the 2020 class of the BC Sports Hall of Fame.
 Bawa's son, Arjun Bawa, was drafted in 2020 by the Red Deer Rebels.